This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Heroes Love Dogs: Has a pet dog herself and gushes at any dog or dog like alien she sees.

-- Hidden Depths: She may be a ditzy Genki Girl, she's shown herself to be fairly insightful towards others.
+- Hidden Depths: She may be a ditzy Genki Girl, but she's shown herself to be fairly insightful towards others.
 Elena and Madoka note how she seems to look out for her teammates when they get stressed.

 - I Just Want to Be You: In episode 36, she decides she wants to be like Madoka so she can run for school president.